berylcczhang/TEST/README.md

 ### Questions, bugs, and getting involved ###

 If you have questions about SLUG, have discovered any bugs, or want to contribute to ongoing development, please contact [Mark Krumholz](https://sites.google.com/a/ucsc.edu/krumholz/), mkrumhol@ucsc.edu.

+### Acknowledgements ###

+SLUG was the product of many people's work.
+The core code was originally written by Robert da Silva and Michele Fumagalli, with contributions from Jonathan Parra.
+The reimplementation and python parsing routines were written by Mark Krumholz.
+SLUG benefitted enormously from the methods and library of track and atmosphere models curated by Claus Leitherer as part of [starburst99](http://www.stsci.edu/science/starburst99/docs/default.htm).
+The extensive set of filters available is thanks to Charlie Conroy, who maintains the filter data as part of [FSPS](https://code.google.com/p/fsps/).